 In order to support any argument that a medical ailment caused you to be unable to provide a specimen or refuse the Breathalyzer test, your lawyer would typically seek to obtain a report from BAC tech experts.
 Another defensive method is using as a medical professional who can explain why your physical or mental condition prevented you from providing a breath test specimen.

-More often than not, it is simply the case that a person knew they tried their hardest ,yet were still unable to provide a breath test specimen to police.
+More often than not, it is simply the case that a person knew they tried to blow their hardest, yet were still unable to provide a breath test specimen to police.
 When one of our top lawyers can further investigate the maintenance history of the particular machine you were tested on, they will assess any issues within the technical nature of the unit.

 As with specimens of breath, there may be physical or mental reasons why a person is unable to provide a sample of blood or urine.
 Some of these justifications can include:

 - Fear or phobia of needles